-In this paper, we determine the phase diagram of the $\text{SU}(3)$ \emph{t-J} chain by examining the opening of spin gap an the divergence of compressibility.
-The correlation functions and their structure factors are studied numerically to sketch the characteristic behavior of each phase.
-These features are compared with $\text{SU}(2)$ case\cite{moreno_ground-state_2011} and 1D $\text{SU}(N)$ Fermi-Hubbard model\cite{assaraf_metal-insulator_1999,capponi_phases_2016} to distinguish the distinct phase in the phase diagram.
-We discover a quasi-long-range MS order of 3 fermions on different sites that are not fully connected.
-The region of the MS order phase occupied in the phase diagram is relatively small compared to the gapped superconducting region in the $\text{SU}(2)$ case.
-It is compressed by less clustering energy gain and more fluctuation due to the more remarkable phase space of the singlet state.
+In this paper, we determine the phase diagram of the $\text{SU}(3)$ \emph{t-J} chain by analyzing the emergence of a spin gap and the divergence of compressibility.
+The correlation functions and structure factors are studied numerically to characterize each phase.
+Comparisons are drawn with the $\text{SU}(2)$ case \cite{moreno_ground-state_2011} and the 1D $\text{SU}(N)$ Fermi-Hubbard model \cite{assaraf_metal-insulator_1999,capponi_phases_2016} to identify the distinct phases.
+We identify a quasi-long-range molecular superfluid (MS) order involving three fermions on different, partially connected sites.
+The region occupied by the MS order phase in the phase diagram is notably smaller than the gapped superconducting region in the $\text{SU}(2)$ case.
+This compression is attributed to reduced clustering energy gain and enhanced fluctuations, stemming from the larger phase space of the singlet states.

 Our paper is organized as follows.
 In Sec. \ref{Model}, we introduce the 1D $\text{SU}(3)$ \emph{t-J} model and the setting of DMRG simulation.
 In Sec. \ref{PD}, we present the phase diagram and the identification of the phase boundary.
 In Sec. \ref{CF}, we calculate the structure factor and compare it with its $\text{SU}(2)$ counterpart.
 In Sec. \ref{3eLEL}, the Luther-Emery liquid phase is further examined by calculating energy response and correlation functions.
 The summary and discussion are in the final Sec. \ref{SD}.